cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Also look at :ref:`Note on Stream Client <note_stream_client>`

-You can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to  :ref:`Authentication Client Usage for Java. <AuthClientJava>`

 Python API
 ..........